takeaship/redasher-ja/README.md

 # Redasher-ja

-This project was forked from [Redasher](https://github.com/Som-Energia/redasher) for Japanese-titled redash objects.
+This project was forked from [Redasher](https://github.com/Som-Energia/redasher), designed for Japanese-titled redash objects.

 This tool manages Redash objects as files, enabling version control and having development environments.